gbroder24/body-and-mind/README.md

 ## Deployment

+### Cloning and Forking

++ Download the Gitpod extension for Chrome.
++ Once extension is installed a green Gitpod button will show up on the Github repo.
++ Click on the green Gitpod button and it will start up the workspace.

+### Local

++ Click on the green Code button in the repo.
++ Under the HTTPS tab clone using the web URL.
++ Copy the URL to clipboard and paste in the browser.

+### Remote

 This website was deployed using GitHub pages.
 The steps to deploy are as follows:

-1. Login to GitHub and navigate to the repository page (body-and-mind), click on the repository.
++ Login to GitHub and navigate to the repository page (body-and-mind), click on the repository.
-2. Once inside the repository, click on the "Settings" tab above the repository title.
++ Once inside the repository, click on the "Settings" tab above the repository title.
-3. Under "Code and automation" select "Pages" tab on the left side navigation menu.
++ Under "Code and automation" select "Pages" tab on the left side navigation menu.
-4. In the "Build and Deployment" section (middle of the screen), under "Source" select from the drop-down menu "Deploy 									from a branch".
++ In the "Build and Deployment" section (middle of the screen), under "Source" select from the drop-down menu "Deploy 									from a branch".
-5. Under "Branch", select "main" branch and then "root" folder and click "save" button
++ Under "Branch", select "main" branch and then "root" folder and click "save" button
-6. The GitHub page site will be deployed.
++ The GitHub page site will be deployed.

 It might take a few minutes to generate the "live" website link.